 - Rule has ready-made integrations against Google Analytics and Triggerbee.
 You're canceling these here.

-- Note that Triggerbee tracking assumes that you have an account with them.
+- Note that Triggerbee tracking requires that you have an account with them.

 Step 4: Enable SMS functionality